rkhullar/csci870/README.md

 Indoor Localization may be utilized similarly to outdoor localization.
 This includes commercial applications such as real-time maps to help people navigate within malls or museums, and more technical applications such as guiding drones through indoor environments or locating cars inside tunnels.
 An indoor positioning system will open a new market of applications.

 The most accurate way to express WiFi signal strength is with dBm, which stands for decibels relative to one milliwatt.
 Another common meaurement is the Received Signal Strength Indicator (RSSI).
 The RSSI measures the relative quality of the signal and is expressed with dB.
-The Android API provides the signal strength as the latter.
+The Android API provides signal strength as the latter.
 [5]

 | $$\textrm{dBm}=10\times\log{\dfrac{P}{1\quad\textrm{mW}}}$$ | $$\textrm{dB}=\log{\dfrac{P_1}{P_2}}$$ |
 | :--------------------------------------: | :------------------------------------: |